Stratford International station: Docklands Light Railway

-Bus services
+The typical off-peak service in trains per hour from Stratford International is 6 tph to and from Woolwich Arsenal via Canning Town.
+Additional services run to and from the station during the peak hours, increasing the service up to 8 tph to and from the station.

+Connections

 London Bus routes 97, 108, 308, 339 and night route N205 serve the station.

 International services

 The original intended purpose of Stratford International station was to act as the London stop for regional Eurostar trains bypassing St Pancras and continuing to other destinations in Britain.
 However, these services did not come into being, and Rob Holden, chief executive of LCR and deputy chairman of Eurostar, stated that, "stopping a high-speed train seven minutes out of St Pancras is less than ideal", leaving only the domestic Southeastern trains serving the station.
 Critics derided the station as a white elephant.

 By the time Southeastern was serving the station, the Transport Secretary Lord Adonis was urged by Sir Robin Wales, former Mayor of Newham, and Peter Miller, Westfield Stratford City's CEO, to order Eurostar to stop at the station.
 John Burton, development director of Westfield's Stratford City mall, said domestic services were a "poor substitute" for Eurostar: "International commuters are essential in order to realise the vision of a major metropolitan centre for east London.
 Direct international services will be a key part of the legacy of the Olympics."

 Miller and local politicians including former Mayor of London Ken Livingstone warned that international services would be vital for the success of the Stratford City scheme and the regeneration of East London.
 London Assembly member Andrew Boff has suggested that rail operators considering running international trains should be forced to stop at Stratford International as part of their High Speed 1 line access.
 Eurostar did not agree to stop at the station during the 2012 London Olympics.

-There are several other potential operators that may use the station for international services including Deutsche Bahn's London-Frankfurt service which was proposed in 2010, however was then abandoned.
+There are several other potential operators that may use the station for international services.
+In 2010 Deutsche Bahn proposed a London-Frankfurt service, but this was later abandoned.